natmali404/zenith/README.md

 [ ] daily counter of the games that were played until the midnight reset [ ] a footer with credits and a way to display the help/greeting pop-up [x] style add/manage buttons and edit/remove buttons
+[ ] initialize the hub with sample games for a new user

 Additional features I'd like to add later:
 [ ] unsplash image browser integrated with adding/editing the game